Cuphea purpurea 'Firecracker'

 A smaller, more compact variety with unusual tubular flowers lipped with outward facing scarlet petals and deep purple centers; great for bedding, shrub borders, and containers in warm climates

-Firecracker Cuphea has green foliage.
+Firecracker Cuphea has rich green evergreen foliage on a plant with an upright spreading habit of growth.
 The pointy leaves remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.

 Firecracker Cuphea is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting butterflies and hummingbirds to your yard.
 It has no significant negative characteristics.

 Firecracker Cuphea is recommended for the following landscape applications;

 - Mass Planting

 Firecracker Cuphea will grow to be about 14 inches tall at maturity, with a spread of 14 inches.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.